Academic Standing Policy

 - A cumulative GPA of 2.0 or higher

 - Utilized the services offered by ACE for a minimum of 10 hours.*

 *If a student is placed on Academic Probation for multiple semesters, hours earned in ACE from a previous semester will not carry over to another semester.

 Students can apply for a waiver to the 13 credit limitation & 10 hour ACE requirement by completing the “Probation Credit CAP/ACE Waiver Form.”

 In addition to ACE, Students on Academic Probation are encouraged to utilize the numerous supportive services available at NCCC and meet with their advisor to discuss their academic progress.
-For a list of additional support services (such as The Student Resource Center) please click here.
+For a list of additional support services (such as The Student Success Center) please click here.
 Students’ academic standing will be reviewed by the Office of Academic Affairs on a semester-by-semester basis.

 Great question!
 When we’ve looked at academic performances of NCCC students in the past & those that spent a significant amount of time in ACE received higher grades than students that spent little to no time within our center.